Jenna Johnson Rocks Red Heels, Shows Off Lots Of Leg On Instagram

 Jenna was eliminated alongside celebrity partner Karamo Brown of Queer Eye for the Straight Guy during the most recent episode of the ABC series.
 She graciously thanked her partner in a separate Instagram post for his hard work and dedication throughout the current season of the show.

-She explained in a photo she shared with the social media site of the couple being lifted above the heads of their fellow castmates in a show of support for a job well done, that she was “grateful, proud and honored” to have worked with Karamo.
+Along with a photo she shared with the social media site of the couple being lifted above the heads of their fellow castmates in a show of support for a job well done, she said that she was “grateful, proud and honored” to have worked with Karamo.

 “To know you, to have danced with you, and to have shared this whirlwind of a journey together.
-These are just a few of my emotions after ending this Dancing With the Stars season with you Karamo.
+These are just a few of my emotions after ending this #DWTS season with you @karamo.
 Thank you for making me laugh, cry (happy/emotional tears), and thank you for showing America YOU!!
 Love you forever and always,” stated Jenna in the post.

 In a recent Inquisitr post, a complete recap of the show where Jenna and Karamo were eliminated revealed just how emotional the two friends became upon learning their journey on the series together had ended.